 - MasterCard® Black Card™

 - SunTrust Travel Rewards World Elite Mastercard® Credit Card

 - US Bank Altitude Reserve Visa Infinite® Card

 - US Bank FlexPerks® Gold American Express® Card

 That’s a bunch of cards that will pay the fee for you.
 Some of these cards even waive the annual fee the first year.
 That means there’s no need to waste your points or miles to pay for the enrollment fee for TSA Pre✓® or Global Entry.
 Actually, it’s never a good idea to purchase anything with points or miles so don’t go buying headphones, purses, magazines or a set of knives from your loyalty program.

-May your travels this holiday season be joyful and your line at the TSA Checkpoint be short.
+May your travels be joyful and your line at the TSA checkpoint be short.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!